Support Net | Disability services and support

 Support Net provides NASC services for two funding organisations:

-1. The Ministry of Health for people with long term impairment / disability needs who meet the Ministry of Health eligibility criteria and are aged under 65 years.
-We provide these services in the Bay of Plenty and Lakes District Health Board's areas.
+1. The Ministry of Health for people with long term impairment/disability needs who meet the Ministry of Health eligibility criteria and are aged under 65 years.
+We provide these services in the Hauora a Toi Bay of Plenty and Lakes areas.

-2. The Bay of Plenty District Health Board for people (of all ages) with long term chronic health needs or who are aged over the age of 65 years and have long term disability or age related health needs.
-We provide these services in the Bay of Plenty District Health Board area.
+2. Hauora a Toi Bay of Plenty for people (of all ages) with long-term chronic health needs or who are aged over the age of 65 years and have long term disability or age-related health needs.
+We provide these services in the Hauora a Toi Bay of Plenty area.

 190 Seventeenth Avenue